inQWIRE/SQIR/README.md

 - optimizer/HadamardReduction.v : 'Hadamard reduction' pass from Nam et al.
 - optimizer/ListRepresentation.v : List representation of unitary SQIRE programs used for implementing optimizations.
 - optimizer/NonUnitaryOptimizations.v : Examples of optimizations on non-unitary programs.
-- optimizer/NotPropagation.v : Based on the 'not propagation' preprocessing step by Nam et al. (TODO: add handling for Toffoli gates.)
+- optimizer/NotPropagation.v : Based on the 'not propagation' preprocessing step from Nam et al. (TODO: add handling for Toffoli gates.)
 - optimizer/SkipElimination.v : Toy optimization that removes skip operations.

 ### mapper

 Mapping algorithms for SQIRE programs.

-- mapper/SimpleMapping.v: Verified circuit mapping examples for linear nearest neighbor and Tenerife architectures.
+- mapper/SimpleMapping.v: Verified circuit mapping examples for linear nearest neighbor and IBM Tenerife architectures.
+- mapper/SimpleMappingWithLayout.v: Extends the simple mapping examples with an arbitrary initial layout. **(work-in-progress)**

 ### examples

 Examples of using SQIRE to verify correctness properties of simple quantum algorithms.

 - examples/Deutsch.v
-- examples/DeutschJozsa.v *(needs to be updated)*
+- examples/DeutschJozsa.v **(needs to be updated)**
 - examples/GHZ.v
 - examples/Superdense.v
-- examples/Teleport.v
+- examples/Teleport.v **(needs to be updated)**

 ### benchmarks

-*TODO*
+Instructions for running the benchmarks described in our paper can be found in the README in the benchmarks directory.

 ## Remarks